Drupal and Magento: A Custom Website Integration

 In order to support this level of personalization, we developed the Andean Bike Customizer tool that allows cyclists to specify their bike’s color, gear shift, wheels, base bars, tires, frame size, and crank length.
 The customizer tool also includes a fit calculator created by Quan Studios that refines the optimal frame size and crank length based on the individual measurements of each cyclist.
 The system draws the component information from Diamondback’s Magento platform.
 It uses Angular as the communication layer between Magento and the front-end user experience.

 As a user makes selections on the front-end UX, we dynamically change the product image to include a visual of the personalized bike.
 This is accomplished through an integration with Adobe Scene 7.

 Once a customer has customized their bike to suit, they can click the “buy now” button and the full bill of materials is passed through to the Magento checkout.

-Migration from a legacy portal to the most recent version of Drupal, Drupal 8.0.
+Migration from a legacy portal to Drupal 8.